 Like with any project of this scale, there have unfortunately been some unforeseen delays.
 The PFI Service Provider informed us at a late stage that the PFI Lenders were insisting on a Deed of Variation to the PFI Contract, which has involved legal and financial discussions.
 This is now in its final stages of agreement and, thankfully, we are due to start installing the LED lights this month (December 2017).

 The second phase of the procurement for the heritage style equipment has now started and the installation will follow the completion of Phase 1.
+Once the whole programme is completed, we will be saving 3,704,790 kW and 1,414 tonnes of CO2 each year.

 By investing to save, Islington Council will have more resources available to protect frontline services, and will reduce the impact our borough has on the environment.
 That’s why we are proud to be delivering this project and proud to be signing up to 10:10’s ‘Lighten Up’ campaign.